-- A Public Fund regime, which provides greater protection to retail investors through requirements such as the independent oversight of a fund and detailed disclosure in a Prospectus; - An Exempt Fund regime where Funds enjoy a fast-track notification process, where the DFSA aims to complete the process within a period of 5 business days1, with lesser regulatory requirements than a Public Fund; - A Qualified Investor Fund (QIF) regime, which provides proportionate regulation, allowing flexibility for QIF managers and QIFs, by relying on key requirements in the Collective Investment Law and the DFSA Rulebook.
+- A Public Fund regime, which provides greater protection to retail investors through requirements such as the independent oversight of a fund and detailed disclosure in a Prospectus; - An Exempt Fund regime where Funds enjoy a fast-track notification process, where the DFSA aims to complete the process within a period of 5 business days, with lesser regulatory requirements than a Public Fund; - A Qualified Investor Fund (QIF) regime, which provides proportionate regulation, allowing flexibility for QIF managers and QIFs, by relying on key requirements in the Collective Investment Law and the DFSA Rulebook.
 The regime requires self-certification regarding the adequacy of systems and controls.
-QIFs enjoy a fast-track notification process where the DFSA aims to complete the process within a period of 2 business days2. - DFSA-licensed (i.e. DIFC-based) Fund Managers are able to establish and manage funds in the DIFC, as well as in jurisdictions outside the DIFC; - Fund Managers coming from acceptable jurisdictions are able to establish and manage Funds in the DIFC under certain circumstances; - DFSA-licensed firms are allowed to market and sell units in a wide range of Foreign Funds in, or from, the DIFC; - A competitive fee structure is applied to Fund Managers and Funds;
+QIFs enjoy a fast-track notification process where the DFSA aims to complete the process within a period of 2 business days. - DFSA-licensed (i.e. DIFC-based) Fund Managers are able to establish and manage funds in the DIFC, as well as in jurisdictions outside the DIFC; - Fund Managers coming from acceptable jurisdictions are able to establish and manage Funds in the DIFC under certain circumstances; - DFSA-licensed firms are allowed to market and sell units in a wide range of Foreign Funds in, or from, the DIFC; - A competitive fee structure is applied to Fund Managers and Funds; - Fund Managers of Umbrella Funds have the flexibility to use the Protected Cell Company (PCC) structure for open-ended Umbrella Funds.
+This gives investors in each Sub-Fund of the Umbrella legal segregation from liabilities arising in other Sub-Funds and the Umbrella; - Ability to set up an Incorporated Cell Company with individual standalone cells and use the infrastructure of a Fund Platform;